wjakethompson/measr/README.md

 We can define a DCM using `dcm_specify()`.
 This function requires a Q-matrix defining which attributes are measured by each item.
 We also identify any item identifier columns.
-Other arugments can be specified to customize the type of model to estimate (e.g., type of measurement or structural model; see `?dcmstan::dcm_specify()`).
+Other arguments can be specified to customize the type of model to estimate (e.g., type of measurement or structural model; see `?dcmstan::dcm_specify()`).
 We can then estimate our specified DCM using `dcm_estimate()`.
 We supply our specification